Jamie Murray on the Andy/Serena Williams double-act: "We're better than those guys"

 “What kind of question is that?” said Williams in mock outrage.
 “We’re in it for a stroll.
 Come on!”

-Then Murray, winking at her partner, said: “We’re better than these other two, aren’t we?
+Then Murray, winking at his partner, said: “We’re better than these other two, aren’t we?
 Yes, we want to win it.”

 It was cheering to see Williams all smiles in this knockabout mode.
 She cut a sombre figure after early exits in the singles at the previous two Wimbledons.
 And she turned the questioner’s inquiry back on him: “Are you going to write a great article or just a halfway-decent one?”
 “I’m going to do what I usually do,” he replied.